RaphaelHartmann/WienR/README.md

 # Usage
 Since there is already a package that proviides the PDF and CDF for the Wiener drift diffusion model we decided not to follow the convention for PDFs (`dnorm`, `dunif`, etc.) and CDFs (`pnorm`, `punif`, etc.).
 Instead the PDF is called by `WienerPDF` and the CDF with `WienerCDF`.
 The derivative functions are named with a leading `dt`, `da`, `dv`, or `dw` indicating the partial derivative with respect to the first-passage time, the upper barrier, the drift rate, or the relative starting point, respectively.
 E.g. `daWienerPDF` is the function for the derivative of the PDF with respect to the upper barrier.
 The gradient functions are named with a leading `grad`.

+There are five main arguments, all vectorized:

+`t`: the first-passage time

+`response`: "upper" or "lower"

+`a`: the upper barrier

+`v`: the drift rate

+`w`: the relative starting point

+The length of all arguments must match, except the length is one.
+In case one argument has length one it will be replicated to match the length of the others.

+And three optional arguments:

+`precision`: the precision with which the calculation is done.
+The calculated value is guaranteed to be closer to the true value than this value.

+`K`: number of components evaluated from the infinite sums for the formulae.

+`n.threads`: number of threads for multithreading.

+If only neither `precision` nor `K` is used, then a default precision of 12e-10 is used to calculate the number of components that guarantee the precision.
+If `precision` is used but not `K` the same happens but with the provided precision value.
+If both are provided the number of components that guarantees the precision is calculated and used, except if `K` is larger.
+If only `K` is provided then this is used as fixed number of components.

 # Examples
 ```